grpc/proposal/A71-xds-fallback.md

 ## Proposal

-Modify gRPC to use a shared XdsClient instance for each data plane target instead of using ai single global XdsClient instance.
+Switch gRPC from using a single global XdsClient instance for all data plane targets to have an XdsClient instance per each data plane target shared among channels.
 In other words, if there are two channels created for the target "xds:foo", they will share one XdsClient instance, but if another channel is created for "xds:bar", it will use a different XdsClient instance.

 This way if some resource for "xds:bar" is not available in cache, only that XdsClient will switch to a fallback server and refetch the resources or